cechrist/cardoon/doc/usage.rst

 Netlist Format
 --------------

-A very brief and incomplete description is provided here.
+A very brief description is provided here.
 The netlist syntax resembles somewhat the syntax used in other simulators such as spice, fREEDA and QUCS, but at least for now it has some simplifications.
 The netlist is case-sensitive.
 Each line specifies one circuit element, an analysis to perform or another command.

 * The backslash ("\\") at the end of a line means that the line must be joined with the next one.
 The following is taken as single line::